 - Final thoughts on Payment Gateway Integration

 1. Deep analysis of integration documentation

 Every payment method provides various integration guides.
-Starting from tutorials and frequently asked questions, going through software development kits tailored for most popular programming languages and ending with a comprehensive API reference for developers.
+Starting from tutorials and frequently asked questions, going through software development kits tailored for the most popular programming languages and ending with a comprehensive API reference for developers.
 Dedicated people have to carefully study all these materials.